Fatmire09/Smart-Greenhouse-Controller/README.md

 The **soil moisture sensor** is connected to the Arduino using three wires: VCC and GND provide power, while the analog output is connected to analog pin A0.
 This sensor continuously measures soil humidity and provides analog values that are later converted into percentage values by the software.

-A **DHT11 temperature and humidity sensor** is connected to a digital pin 2 and powered directly from the Arduino.
+A **DHT11 temperature and humidity sensor** is connected to digital pin 2 and powered directly from the Arduino.
 This sensor is used to monitor the internal greenhouse environment and provides both temperature and humidity readings.

 An **NTC thermistor** is used to measure the external temperature.
 It is wired in a voltage divider configuration with a fixed resistor (10kΩ) and connected to analog pin A1.